Skip to content Skip to main navigation Report an accessibility issue

 Biography

 Dr. Sandra Bogetic is an Assistant Professor of Nuclear Engineering at the University of Tennessee, Knoxville, with expertise in safeguards, nonproliferation, and advanced reactor systems.
-She plays a key role in national security research and education through her active leadership in multiple DOE and NNSA programs.
+She plays a key role in national security research and education through DOE and NNSA programs.

 Research Focus